Bay Scallops

 You may wonder why, if the scallops are in so much trouble, they are harvested at all.

 Bay scallops are what most people picture when they think of a scallop.
 They’re between 2 and 3 inches wide and have those beautiful fluted shells.
 Sea scallops live in much larger, saucer sized shells that are very flat and don’t have flutes.
-There are differences in flavor and texture too.
-Sea scallops are quite good, but the bay scallops are just a little more tender and lighter in flavor.
-Both are excellent raw.

-By the way, many people are under the false impression that sea scallops are punched from skate wings.
-This is simply not true.
-A sea scallop is a real living creature just like a bay scallop.
 I’ve heard of dishonest mongers trying to sell punched skate wings as sea scallops, but I’ve never seen this myself, and I don’t think it’s anything to worry about.
 Sea scallops are plentiful enough that there’s no reason to try and fool people.

 Harvesting Long Island Bay Scallops